Juqi-Li-dracarys/ics2023/doc/init.md

     make menuconfig ## Switch the build target from Linux native to Difftest
     ```

-* Update and excute the application ramdisk in navy-app on the NEMU
+* Update and execute the application ramdisk in navy-app on the NEMU
     ```
     cd ../nanos-lite
     make ARCH=riscv64-nemu update
     make ARCH=riscv64-nemu run
     ```

-*  Excute the application ramdisk in navy-app on the NPC
+*  Execute the application ramdisk in navy-app on the NPC
     ```
     make ARCH=riscv64-npc run
     ```